Health Care Actions

 Social Welfare

 As a way to provide the integration of accident prevention and health promotion, Copel maintains several programs aimed at the employees’ social well-being.
-Among the Company’s main social welfare programs, the following stand out: Family Day Program, Home Office Program, Combating Domestic Violence, Wellness Program and Pre-retirement Program.
+Among the Company’s main social welfare programs, the following stand out: Family Day Program, Home Office Program, Combating Domestic Violence, Bem Gestar Program, Assistance Program for People with Disabilities and Pre-Retirement and Post-Employment Program.

 Financial Welfare